 The studio is a producer's sacred space.
 Some are extravagant, some barebones, but all are special in their own way.
-We recently launched a series called Studio Essentials, which focuses on the key elements in a producer's studio they just can't live without.
+We recently launched a series called My Toolbox, which focuses on the key elements in a producer's studio they just can't live without.
 This time, we are joined by Afterlife artist Colyn, whose recent EP on RÜFÜS DU SOL's Rose Avenue further cemented his place as a respectable producer.
 Below, he takes us on a little tour of his creative den, showcasing his favorite tools and more.

 Words and photos by Colyn